ampproject/amphtml/extensions/amp-script/amp-script.md

 ### Creating AMP elements

-You can create an AMP element dynamically using an DOM API like `document.createElement()`.
-However, presently only `amp-img` and `amp-layout` are supported.
+You can use `amp-script` to add an `amp-img` or `amp-layout` component to the DOM.
+Other AMP components are presently unsupported.
 If you need to create a different AMP element, please upvote on [&#35;25344](https://github.com/ampproject/amphtml/issues/25344) and add a comment describing your use case.

 ### Referencing amp-state